 3. For spraying chairs, spray on top of it and make sure to spray on the legs too.

 4. The electrostatic sprayer atomizes the disinfecting solution.
 The droplets pass the electrodes inside the nozzle, creating a magnetic-charged spray that wraps around all touchpoints and grounded room surfaces.
 It is being used all over the US with amazing results.
-The whole process of electrostatic disinfection not only disinfects and inhibit the moulds, but it also inhibits the smell.
+The whole process of not only disinfects and inhibit the moulds, but it also inhibits the smell.

-5. When using the sprayer, make sure that your hands is firmly wrapped around the handle because this will determine how efficient you are coating a surface.
+5. When using the sprayer, make sure that your hands are firmly wrapped around the handle because this will determine how efficient you are coating a surface.
 Stand back at least two to three feet away from the surface that you are spraying.

 6. Never store the sprayer with water in it.
 Take the tank out to make sure that there is no water left after each service.
 Remove the water tank and spray to eliminate the residual water that is in the hose.

 Regardless of the sprayer you choose, the general rule of thumb when applying disinfectant, you can count on treating about 150 to 200 square feet with a gallon of the diluted solution.
 Concentration matters when it comes to diluting and spraying the disinfectant.

 Before you begin whatever process you choose for disinfection, you need to wipe the surface down to treat all of the high contact spots like doorknobs, water taps, elevator buttons, fridge handles, telephones, and keyboards.